Fotografiska: History

 Fotografiska was founded in Stockholm in 2010 by Swedish entrepreneurs Jan and Per Broman.
 Under their leadership, the organization expanded internationally with the opening of new locations in Tallinn and New York in 2019 (the latter of which closed in 2024).

 German entrepreneur Yoram Roth began investing in Fotografiska in 2017 and became its owner in 2020, taking on the role of Executive Chairman.
 Since then, he has led the organization through its continued global expansion, with new museums opening in Berlin and Shanghai in 2023, and another planned for Oslo in 2028.

-Bárbara García Fernández-Muro currently serves as CEO of Fotografiska.
+Bárbara García Fernández-Muro is CEO of Fotografiska.

 In 2025, the museum celebrated its 15th year anniversary with a special exhibition titled 15 Fotografiska Years at Fotografiska Stockholm, 18 October 2025 - 8 February 2026.
 The exhibition features works by 120 artists who had previously exhibited at Fotografiska including David LaChapelle, Nick Brandt, Alison Jackson, and Lars Tunbjörk.